Campeonato Nacional Fútbol Femenino

 The Campeonato Nacional Fútbol Femenino (Campeonato Nacional Primera División de Fútbol Femenino), is the main league competition for women's football in Chile.
 The winner qualifies for the Copa Libertadores de Fútbol Femenino, the South American Champions League.
 The competition is organised by the Chilean Football Federation.

 Since 2008, the league has been turned to semi-professionalism in order to improve women's football standard in the competition, with the name change and the establishment of a part-time fund for the team.
 In March 2022, the league will turn to full-time professional, ending a decade of semi-professional status of Chilean female players, starting from 2023 season.

 Format

 The Apertura and Clausura format is used, thus there are two champions per year.
 Apertura starts early in the year, Clausura starts mid year and ends in December.
 As of 2013 about 20 teams play in two divisions, a Southern one and a Central one.
 They play a single round-robin tournament.
 After that the top four teams advance to the quarter-finals.
 Since 2014 the final is played in only one match, as the other knock-out matches, before that the final was two-legged.
 If different teams win the Apertura and Clausura there is a play-off for the Copa Libertadores spot.

-2022 Teams
+2025 teams

 List of champions

 Below is the list of champions.
 In 2011 an Apertura and Clausura format was introduced.

 Titles before 2008 were unofficial(?), as Universidad de Chile is credited with the first title in 2016.